nikosvlachogiannakis/Personal-Notes/Presentations/notes.md

 - When you have large files(e.g. .mp4 files) that are stored in git-lfs and try to clone a repository from GitHub, you have to run
 <code class="language-bash " data-trim style="color:green;">git lfs pull</code> in
-rder to get the actual video and not a pointer file to it.
+order to get the actual video and not a pointer file to it.

 - Otherwise, if you want to replace the video, make sure to do it before running git add, using a proper .mp4 file (e.g., downloaded from the web)